-Financial instruments recorded at fair value on a recurring basis, which consisted primarily of equity securities, deferred compensation investments and derivatives, represented approximately 1% of our total assets as of May 31, 2019 and 2018, and 2% and 1%, respectively, of total liabilities as of May 31, 2019 and 2018.
+Financial instruments recorded at fair value on a recurring basis, which consisted primarily of equity and debt securities, deferred compensation investments and derivatives, represented approximately 2% and 1% of our total assets as of May 31, 2020 and 2019, respectively, and 5% and 2% of total liabilities as of May 31, 2020 and 2019, respectively.
 The fair value of these financial instruments was determined using either Level 1 or 2 inputs.
-We did not have any financial instruments recorded at fair value on a recurring basis for which the fair value was determined using Level 3 inputs as of May 31, 2019 and 2018.
+We did not have any financial instruments recorded at fair value on a recurring basis for which the fair value was determined using Level 3 inputs as of May 31, 2020 and 2019.

 We discuss the valuation inputs and assumptions used in determining the fair value, including the extent to which we have relied on significant unobservable inputs to estimate fair value, in "Note 14-Fair Value Measurement."